Adriano Celentano

 Adriano Celentano (/it/; born 6 January 1938) is an Italian singer-songwriter, actor, showman, and filmmaker.
 He is dubbed Il Molleggiato ('the springy one') because of his energetic dancing.

 Celentano's many albums frequently enjoyed both commercial and critical success.
-With around 150 million records sold worldwide, he is the best-selling Italian musical artist tied with Mina who he has collaborated with in the past.
+With around 150 million records sold worldwide, he is one of the best-selling Italian musical artists.
 Often credited as the author of both the music and lyrics of his songs, according to his wife Claudia Mori, some were written in collaboration with others.
 Due to his prolific career, both in Italy and abroad, he is considered one of the pillars of Italian music.

 Celentano is recognized for being particularly perceptive of changes in the music business and is credited for having introduced rock and roll to Italy.
 As an actor, Celentano has appeared in 39 films, mostly comedies.

 Early life

 Celentano was born on 6 January 1938 in Greco, Milan, Italy, at 14 Via Cristoforo Gluck, a street close to the Central Station and this address later became the subject of the famous song "Il ragazzo della via Gluck" ('The boy from Gluck Street').
-His parents, Leontino Celentano and Giuditta Giuvia, were from Foggia, Apulia, and had moved north for work.
+His parents, Leontino Celentano and Giuditta Giuva, were from Foggia, Apulia, and had moved north for work.
 His career as a singer started in 1959.
 Before his debut as an artist, he was working as a watchmaker.